spryker/spryker-docs/docs/pbc/all/payment-service-provider/202404.0/base-shop/third-party-integrations/stripe/project-guidelines-for-stripe.md

 - The required data will be collected in the background, and you don't need to take care about.
 - Glue makes an RPC call to Zed which makes an API call to the Stripe App.
 - On the Stripe App side the Payment with the given data is persisted and an API call to Stripe is made to get the ClientSecret.
-- The provided example JavaScript uses the returned data and renders the Stripe Elements.
+- The provided example JavaScript uses the returned data and renders the Stripe Elements on the summary page of your application.
 - Then the customer can select the Payment Method in the Stripe Elements and submits the data.
-- The customer will then be redirected to the summary page.
+- The customer will then be redirected to the provided `return_url` which must make another placeOrder request to persist the order in the backoffice.
-- When the customer submits the order then the order gets persisted.
+- After this the customer should see the success page of the application.
 - Through the `\Spryker\Zed\Payment\Communication\Plugin\Checkout\PaymentConfirmPreOrderPaymentCheckoutPostSavePlugin` plugin the PreOrder payment will be confirmed on the Stripe App side.
 - When the payment was processed on the Stripe App side a `PaymentUpdated` message will be sent to your SCOS application which will contain additional data you can see in the Backoffice.
 - When the Payment is successful you will get a `PaymentConfirmed` AsyncAPI message which will move the order inside the OMS to the next state.